benjischwartz/CppHTTP/README.md

 A **port** (e.g. 1030) is between 1 and 65535 inclusive, and is a logical gate in a device.
 Every connnection between client/server requires a unique socket.

+## Implementation
+This project will be using the Berkeley Soockets API (BSD Sockets) for simplicity and compatibility with standard C++.
+I am also programming on MacOS which supports BSD sockets natively so it can be used directly without any additional setup or libraries.
+A client/server architecture is mandatory for BSD sockets - connections established using both TCP and UDP.